MarkAttila420/cross-company-data-mapper-hw/cross-company-mapper/AI_USAGE.md

 This file should document how AI was used in the project.
 Include the following sections:

 ## Used tools
-- [Tool name] — what it was used for (example: prompt design, code scaffolding, mapping suggestions)
 - Gemini - translating the task from hungarian to english
 - Github Copilot (GPT-5 mini) - Code generation
 - Claude - System design